CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Introduction

 \section{Introduction}

 With the development of the Internet and the e-economy, numerous clicking happens in online shopping~\cite{Ma2020TemporalContextualRI, Zhou2019DeepIE}, video apps~\cite{GomezUribe2016TheNR,Xie2020KrakenMC} and web advertisements~\cite{Covington2016DeepNN,Zhao2019AIBoxCP}.
+Click-through Rate (CTR) prediction is to predict whether a user will click on the recommended item.
+It is a fundamental task in advertising and recommendation systems.
+An accurate CTR prediction can directly improve user experience~\cite{kaasinen2009user} and enhance ads profit~\cite{Wang2020ASO}.

 In a typical industrial dataset, the number of click samples has grown up to hundreds of billion~\cite{Zhao2019AIBoxCP, Xie2020KrakenMC} and keeps increasing on a daily basis.
 The click-through rate (CTR) prediction task is to predict whether a user will click on the recommended item.
 It is a fundamental task in advertising and recommendation systems.
-Since CTR prediction is a time-sensitive task~\cite{Zhao2019AIBoxCP}, it is necessary to shorten the time needed for re-training on a massive dataset to maintain an up-to-date CTR prediction model.
+Since CTR prediction is a time-sensitive task~\cite{Zhao2019AIBoxCP} (\eg, latest topics, hottest videos, and new users' hobbies), it is necessary to shorten the time needed for re-training on a massive dataset to maintain an up-to-date CTR prediction model.
 In addition, given a constant computing budget, decreasing the training time also reduces the training cost, giving rise to a high return-to-investment ratio.

-An accurate CTR prediction can directly improve user experience~\cite{kaasinen2009user} and enhance ads profit~\cite{edelman2007internet,Wang2020ASO}.
-As deep learning achieved remarkable performance in computer vision (CV)~\cite{Krizhevsky2012ImageNetCW, He2016DeepRL} and natural language processing (NLP) tasks~\cite{Sutskever2014SequenceTS,Devlin2019BERTPO}, various neural networks\cite{Cheng2016WideD,Wang2017DeepC,Lian2018xDeepFMCE,Guo2018DeepFMAE,Zhang2019FATDeepFFMFA,Wang2021DCNVI} have been proposed for CTR prediction to achieve a better result compared with traditional methods (e.g., logistic regression, factorization machine).
-Although deep learning benefits the accuracy of CTR prediction, training a neural network requires more computational power.